The has concluded and no criminal charges will be brought against the owners of the store.

-Police recieved more than 100 complaints from people that said they were owed money or property from the shop that went out of business in March.
+Police recieved more than from people that said they were owed money or property from the shop that .
 The disputes surfaced because consignment shop owners and consignors, who bring in items they want to sell, usually split the proceeds from their item sales 50/50 with the store.

 Aro said the investigation revealed the money owed all went back into the business and not to personal use.
 The business recently filed for bankruptcy.